gbrayut/cloud-examples/gke-gclb-misc/custom-nlb/README.md

 # Details on creating a manual/custom NLB

-TODO: fill in more details on options 1,2,3 from [ds-whereami](./ds-whereami.yaml) for combining multiple NEGs (possibly from different clusters in the same region) into one Passthru NLB
+Very rough outline of steps at [setup.sh](./setup.sh) for combining multiple existing NEGs (possibly from different clusters in the same region) into one Passthrough NLB.

+TODO: fill in more details on options 1,2,3 from [ds-whereami.yaml](./ds-whereami.yaml)

 1) Use a deployment or daemonset with `hostNetwork: True` so the pod receives the packets from forwarding rule (no iptables NAT rule required).
 Daemonset makes it easy to prevent multiple pods on same node (causing port binding conflicts).
 But if you need to scale using an HPA then a dedicated nodepool that is sized to fit only one pod would also work.